openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 public class JUnit5Migration extends Recipe {

     public JUnit5Migration(boolean addJunit5Dependencies) {
-        //Add nested recipes to the execution pipeline via doNext() doNext(new ChangeType("org.junit.Test", "org.junit.jupiter.api.Test"));
+        // Add nested recipes to the execution pipeline via doNext() doNext(new ChangeType("org.junit.Test", "org.junit.jupiter.api.Test"));
         doNext(new AssertToAssertions());
         doNext(new RemovePublicTestModifiers());

-        //Recipe can be optionally configured to add the JUnit 5 dependencies if (addJUnitDependencies) {
+        // Recipe can be optionally configured to add the JUnit 5 dependencies if (addJUnitDependencies) {
             doNext(new AddJUnit5Dependencies());
         }